Wicklow Way – 10 Days

 Wicklow Way (10 Day) Self-Guided Walking Holiday

 The Wicklow Way is Ireland’s oldest waymarked walking trail and is enjoyed by many independent walkers every year.
 J.B.
 Malone pioneered this hiking trail over 40 years ago.
 It reveals some of Ireland’s finest views including Powerscourt Waterfall, Luggala, Loch Dan, Glenmalure and historic Glendalough.

 The Wicklow Way walking and hiking trail extends from Marlay Park in Dublin to Clonegal on the borders of Wicklow and Carlow, covering a distance of 127 kilometres (79 miles).
 This ten-day walking holiday, along the entire Wicklow Way, will take you through the stunning beauty of Wicklow, The Garden of Ireland, situated on Ireland’s Ancient East.

 At Footfalls, we offer a variety of holiday packages on the Wicklow Way to cater for all types of outdoor and fitness enthusiasts.
 Each self-guided walking tour can be tailored to suit you.
 Our sample Wicklow Way itinerary is from South to North (towards Dublin).
 Therefore, when you finish your walking tour of the Wicklow Way you are approximately only 45 minutes away from Dublin city centre.
-Alternatively, the tour can be started in Dublin and finish in Clonegal or Tinahely.
+Alternatively, the tour can be started in Dublin and finish in Clonegal.